 The Sycamore School opened in January 2017 on the TAFE campus at Alexandra Hills.
 The key to the school’s success has been the commitment of our Board of Directors who are all people with a personal connection to a young person with autism.
-Equally as important is the support the school has received from the community, whom have contributed to creating this wonderful place for learning.
+Equally as important is the support the school has received from the community, who have contributed to creating this wonderful place for learning.

 What We Do

 The Sycamore School is a Primary School (Prep to Year 6) for your people living with Autism Spectrum Disorder.
 The school provides a safe and inclusive educational environment with programs supported by allied health, aimed at achieving academic, social, emotional and behavioural goals.

 Using a strengths-based approach, new and innovative ways of teaching alongside evidence-informed strategies and the national curriculum, the school provides a positive learning environment with the instruction of quality teaching, community engagement and support programs providing pathways to assist students on their educational journey.

 The Sycamore School works to provide young people with opportunities to reach their potential.
 It’s not just about meeting curriculum outcomes; it’s about giving each student a voice, giving them the tools to advocate for themselves and to be involved in the decision-making processes of their lives.
 It’s about giving them confidence, self-determination, and a valued place in our community.

-Our approach is simple; the child is centre.
+Our approach is simple; the child is the centre.
 Programming is focused on each student and what makes them unique, as we believe that this will allow for learning opportunities to be recognised and implemented to their fullest extent.
 We believe in the promise and potential of each child and this is our motivation.